 Fellows may be admitted as Visiting Scholars or Research Fellows.

 - Visiting Scholar: Fellows must be in possession of a Ph.D. or an equivalent advanced degree, and must have made distinguished contributions in fields that are relevant to the areas of study in the Department of Urban Studies and Planning at MIT.

 - Research Fellows: Fellows with significant work experience may be admitted as Research Fellows.
 These Fellows are pursuing a non-degree program and do not take subjects for credit.
 This option applies to Fellows awarded support by selected U.S. government agencies, international organizations, or by their own governments.

 SPURS applications are due by January 31 (approximately six months prior to the start of the academic year).
-Letters of recommendation are also due by the same date.
+Letters of recommendation from three references are also due by the same date.
 Applications may be accepted after this date on a case-by-case basis.